 We might not think too much about our digestive systems until they start giving us trouble!
-However, there are some truly fantastic natural systems and organs inside all of us – when you start digging deep into the facts, we really are incredible natural creations!
+However, there are some truly fantastic natural systems and organs inside us all – when you start digging deep into the facts, we really are incredible natural creations!
 Here are some fun facts about the digestive system well worth mulling over.

 It’s a bit of a myth that your stomach is the center of your digestive system.
 This really isn’t the case!
 At least, it’s certainly not the most important player in the game.
 It’s the first point of call for food once you’ve swallowed it, but most of the work of digestion actually falls to your intestines.

 Your stomach is, of course, full of acid.
 So how does it manage to keep it all inside you without getting damaged?
 It coats itself in mucus – which you’ll need to stop your stomach walls from completely eroding!

 In fact, if you have ever heard of stomach ulcers, these can occur as a result of your stomach’s acid breaking through to the sensitive lining.
 It’s thought that some medication, such as ibuprofen, can help to breakdown your stomach’s mucus.

 Your small intestine is larger than its name makes out.
 In fact, it’s around 22 feet in length, condensed into a relatively small space inside your body!
 It’s compacted deep thanks to its various folds and creases.

 To keep a healthy digestive system and gut, you are going to need to make sure you eat plenty of fiber.
 This is crucial in helping any food and drink you eat to move safely through to your digestive tract and beyond.